 If the engine coolant (antifreeze) is dirty or contains visible sediment, have an authorized dealer clean and flush with OAT coolant (antifreeze) (conforming to MS.90032).

-Refer to the "Maintenance Schedule" for the proper maintenance intervals.
+Refer to the "Maintenance Plan" in this section for the proper maintenance intervals.

 Selection Of Coolant